-In 2019, the Group obtained the mining rights to our Beishan Mine, where graphite resources are abundant and of higher grades.
-Compared to purchasing graphite ores from third parties, using ores from our own mines allows us to create upstream and downstream synergies that significantly reduces costs while securing a continuous and stable supply of quality graphite, thereby putting us in an advantageous position to maintain our profit margin.
+In 2019, the Group obtained the mining rights to our Beishan Mine, where graphite resources are abundant and of higher grades and allows us to create upstream and downstream synergies that significantly reduces costs while securing a continuous and stable supply of quality graphite, and safeguard our profitability.

-At the present stage, our mining permit in the Beishan Mine is with elevations ranging from 274 to 150 metres above sea level, and as at 31 December 2023, the graphite ore reserves within this elevation range amounted to approximately 8.5 million tonnes.
-The Group is currently in the process of applying for the right to mine resources below 150 metres above sea level.
-Upon completion of the relevant resource report, we would proceed with the remaining procedures and increase the permitted graphite mining capacity of the Beishan Mine to more than 500,000 tonnes per annum as compared to the current level.
-The Group will continue to announce the progress of the above to investors.
+At the present stage, the mining permit by the Chinese government in the Beishan Mine is with elevations ranging from 274 to 150 metres above sea level.
+The Group is currently in the process of applying for the right to mine resources below 150 metres above sea level and has engaged a third-party mining consultant to complete the relevant resource report.
+The report shows that, as of 30 April 2024, the total of the measured, indicated and inferred graphite mineral resources below 150 metres above sea level was approximately 54.9 million tonnes.
+The Group is in the process of preparing other necessary documents for submission to the relevant government authorities, and we plan to substantially increase the permitted graphite mining capacity of the Beishan Mine from the current level of 500,000 tonnes per annum so as to safeguard the future development.
+The Group will continue to announce the relevant progress to investors.